learn-co-curriculum/data-types-readme/README.md

 The curly brackets denote the hash and this particular hash has two key/value pairs.

 ###Creating Hashses
-Hashes can be created with literal construcotrs and class constructors.
+Hashes can be created with literal constructors and class constructors.

 **The Litral Constructor:** You can create a hash by simply writing key/value pairs enclosed in curly braces.